aniou/morfeo/doc/6502-ADC-SBC-implementation.rst

   a) decimal add

   b) additional decimal carry in subtract on physical 65C02 (but not on
-     emulated one!)
+     65C816 in emulation mode)

 real6502
-  Emulator-specific variable that denotes "real" 65C02 not emulated-one, is has meaning for digital carry application, specific for that one model
+  Emulator-specific variable that denotes "real" 65C02 and not 65C816 in emulation mode, is has meaning for digital carry application, specific for that specific model

 f.D, f.C, f.N, f.Z
   CPU status flags

-r.A
+A
-  A register (accumulator)
+  Accumulator, i.e. A register

 Coding convention
 -------------------------------------------------------------------------------